gabrielvivan/AVs/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 First I pick a random image from the training dataset to display.
 We can see that the image is correctly imported and displayed, and that the dimensions check.
 Next, I plotted the histograms of the classes for the training, validation, and test labels datasets.
-As seen:
+As seen, the initial classes have many more images than the later classes.
+This is not a problem as long as the same pattern is observed for the validation dataset, which is the case.
+However, it is possible that the CNN will have more accurate guesses for the classes that had more training data.

 ![alt text][image1]

 ### Design and Test a Model Architecture

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)
+Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale because in this way the machine does not take the sign's color as a feature for classification.
+This means that the machine will be more robust for detecting signs under different lighting conditions.

+Then, I normalized the image data because it is important that the inputs to neural nets have zero mean and variance for better results.

+As a last step, I resized the images to a shape of 32x32x1, since the color conversion operation with openCV got rid of the depth dimension.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a preprocessed image:

 ![alt text][image2]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.